JayCesar/JayCesar/README.md

 ### Beyond programming...

-🕺I love to dance and believe that life without music would not be the same;
+🕺 I love to dance and believe that life without music would not be the same;

 💪 I really like working out: I always feel a relief after all day programming.